25prabhu10/notes/docs/Concepts/AWS/AWS_VPC.md

 - Subnets allow you to partition your network inside your VPC (Availability Zone resource)
 - A public subnet is a subnet that is accessible from the internet
 - A private subnet is a subnet that is not accessible from the internet
-- To define access to the internet and between subnets, we use Route Tables.
+- To define access to the internet and between subnets, we use Route Tables

 ## Internet Gateway & NAT Gateways

 - Internet Gateways helps our VPC instances connect with the internet
-- Public Subnets have a route to the internet gateway.
+- Public Subnets have a route to the internet gateway
 - NAT Gateways (AWS-managed) & NAT Instances (self-managed) allow your instances in your Private Subnets to access the internet while remaining private

 ## Network ACL & Security Groups